birchwood-langham/alpine-go-build-server/readme.md

 #### Branches and Tags Examples

-1. The following snippet will launch a build server and pull the project from a development branch using the token you specify and put the executable generated in the specified output path.
+1. The following snippet will launch a build server and pull the private GitHub project from a development branch using the token you specify and put the executable generated in the specified output path.
 The output path is volume mapped to your current directory on the docker host.

 ```bash